BetterThanTomorrow/calva-docs/docs/index.md

 I'm glad you asked!
 Please see the [Calva Development Wiki](https://github.com/BetterThanTomorrow/calva/wiki).
 (There, in a section labeled **The Tao of Calva**, we also try to make clear *why* you would want to contribute.)

-### Sponsors ♥️
+### Calva Gold Sponsors ♥️

-That said, one way to contribute is certainly to become a [sponsor](https://github.com/sponsors/PEZ).
-The Calva README lists all [current sponsors](https://github.com/BetterThanTomorrow/calva#calva-sponsors-%EF%B8%8F). **Calva Gold Sponsors** gets displayed here.
-Currently:

 <a href="https://liftoff.io" title="Scale your growth on mobile"><img src="https://liftoff.io/wp-content/themes/liftoff/images/logo-blue.png" height="45px" alt="Liftoff"/></a>

+See [Sponsors](sponsors.md) for more information about this.

-If your Company benefits from Calva's existence and see it as an important piece of the Clojure and ClojureScript ecosystem. please consider sponsoring.
+If your Company benefits from Calva's existence and you see it as an important in the Clojure and ClojureScript ecosystem. please consider sponsoring!

 ## Have Questions and Feedback?
 Need Help?